 We're giving you the ability to streamline your protocol creation especially if you're one of those users that works with OmniServer a lot and you find that you're using a lot of the same groupings of sequences - for example, it's very common for the terminating characters on messages to be a Carriage Return and Line Feed together.

-So, in the new visual protocol builder, you can save the grouping of Carriage Return and Line Feed together in a Favorite so that you don't have to enter those sequences individually.
+So, in the new visual protocol editor, you can save the grouping of Carriage Return and Line Feed together in a Favorite so that you don't have to enter those sequences individually.
+In fact, that one is so common, we're including it as a default favorite.

 We've even given you the ability to highlight/select any group of sequences already defined in a message field, then right-click and save that selection as a Favorite!
 Favorites are a real time saver when you're frequently creating messages with repetitive sequences.